AppsDevTeam/nette-forms-components/README.md

 `Nette\Application\UI\Form` subclass using `ADT\Forms\BoostrapFormRenderer` to render a form in Bootstrap 5 (default) or 4.

 Overrides `addError` method (the parent method does not use the translator lazy).

+Have `@method` annotations for all ADT Nette Forms components so PhpStorm auto completion should work out of the box.

 ## ADT\Forms\BoostrapFormRenderer